grappeq/grappeq.github.io/README.md

 # Personal website
-Super simple static personal site.
-It can be accessed via http://kacper.grabow.ski .
+Super simple static personal site with some trippy effects.
+It can be accessed under [kacper.grabow.ski](https://kacper.grabow.ski).

 ## Local setup
 ```